Why Do Bull Terriers and Some Other Dogs Ghost Walk?

 The Mystery of the Ghost-Walking Dogs

-It's one of the oddest behaviors you will ever see a dog do and one that once you see it, you may never forget: today we're talking about dogs who ghost walk in a trance-like state.
-Also known as trancing, this weird dog behavior is not very common, but there are countless dog owners reporting their dogs performing it.
+It's one of the oddest behaviors you will ever see a dog do and one that once you see it, you may never forget.
+We're talking about dogs who ghost walk in a trance-like state.
+Also known as trancing, this weird dog behavior is not very common, but countless dog owners are reporting their dogs performing it.
 What exactly is trancing and most of all, why would dogs walk in a trance-like state?

-In the human world, when we talk about trancing, we're likely to think about being in semi-conscious state, somewhere in between sleeping and being awake.
-We may think about the trance- like effects associated with hypnosis, deep meditation or prayer or perhaps the aftermath of some sort of paranormal activity or arcane ritual as seen in some cultures across the world.
+In the human world, when we talk about trancing, we're likely to think about being in a semi-conscious state, somewhere in between sleeping and being awake.
+We may think about the trance-like effects associated with hypnosis, deep meditation, or prayer, or perhaps the aftermath of some sort of paranormal activity or arcane ritual as seen in some cultures across the world.
 But what about dogs?
-It's not like you'll ever find Rover going for a round of hypnosis or smoking weed ( at least, we hope not!).
+It's not like you'll ever find Rover going for a round of hypnosis or smoking weed (at least, we hope not)!

 Bull Terrier Trancing Under Curtain

 Turns out, some dog breeds seem to be more prone to ghost walking than other breeds.
 When it comes to this behavior, the egg-headed bull terriers are the winners so much so that bull terrier owners have started referring to it as "The Bull Terrier Ghost Walk.”
 However, many other breeds can be affected and this includes Basset Hounds, Salukis, Greyhounds, and Jack Russell Terriers.
 There is no real explanation as of yet as to why these breeds seem to be affected more often than other breeds.